 Coir coconut fiber is a natural cellulose fiber which is obtained from coconut husk.
 It is the fibrous material that is found between the outer coat of a coconut and the hard internal shell.
 Copra is the dried coconut kernels from which coconut oil is obtained.
 Coir coconut fiber comes from a natural and renewable source and is one of the latest eco-friendly alternatives for textiles.
-Coconut farming usually focuses on coconut oil, milk and water and other coconut products like desiccated coconut with the coconut husk being discarded as waste, but it could be used.
+Coconut farming usually focuses on coconut oil, milk and water and other coconut products like desiccated coconut.
+Normally the coconut huskis discarded as waste, but it could be used.

 By using coconut husk, which is a bi-product of coconut farming, a waste product can be converted into eco-friendly and sustainable products.

-Coconut palm trees grow in many coastal tropical areas of Central America, Asia, Oceania and Africa and has been cultivated for more than four thousand years.
+Coconut palm trees grow in many coastal tropical areas of Central America, Asia, Oceania and Africa.
+It has been cultivated for more than four thousand years.
 The three top producers are Indonesia, Philippines and India and together they account for around 89 percent of world production.

 Coconut palms flower monthly and each fruit takes a year to ripen.
 Harvesting is done on an ongoing basis with each tree annually yielding 50 to 100 fruits.